-An arc flash hazard as defined by the National Fire Protection Association (NFPA), is "a dangerous condition associated with the release of energy caused by an electric arc.”
+Arc flash hazard, as defined by the National Fire Protection Association (NFPA), is "a dangerous condition associated with the release of energy caused by an electric arc.”

-The primary hazard created by an arcing fault is the risk of serious burn injuries due to the intense heat created by the arc.
-Fatal burns can occur when the victim is several feet from the arc.
+The primary risk created by an arcing fault is the risk of severe burn injuries due to the intense heat created by the arc.
+Therefore, protective devices are needed.
+Fatal burns can occur when the victim is several feet from the explosion.
 Serious burns are common at a distance of 10 feet.

 Additional hazards that can occur include: